outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

     address: "127.0.0.1"
 ```

-And if we visit [http://localhost:3000/](http://localhost:3000/) in the browser that logs about the request are being printed in the terminal.
+And if we visit [http://localhost:3000/](http://localhost:3000/) in the browser, we can see that logs about the request are being printed in the terminal.

 The behavior of the logger is configured in `options` passed to the register function.